delicuthq/copycan/.github/ISSUE_TEMPLATE/work-unit.md

 *Give an idea why it is needed*

 ## How
-*See design in Figma*
+*See the design in Figma*

 *Describe details on how it should be done*

-## Data points
+## Datapoints
-*Describe fields, components of the UI and the sources of data to be presented to the users.*
+*Describe fields, components of the UI, and the sources of data to be presented to the users.*

 **Field-name** control-type (required?) - description.